Kryptos Thoughts

 As one example, it would have been great if, say "NFB" decoded to "THE" for "THE BERLIN CLOCK" and "SOLIFB" decoded to "ANDTHE", since the only words which occur in all three of the previous sections of Kryptos are "AND" and "THE".
 There are many ways this could happen but in every case the rest of the text is just gibberish.

 The Schridde post follows on from the Bauer paper.
-In terms of the Hill cipher approach, he helpfully explains how instead of working with just characters at once, nn characters can be encrypted.
+In terms of the Hill cipher approach, he helpfully explains how instead of working with just n characters at once, n x n characters can be encrypted.
 The cipher can then possibly be solved by choosing a keyword for processing into an alphabet mapping.

 Using all the ACA word lists in one big file, searching about 1.9 million possible mappings derived directly from the words takes about 10 minutes for exploring the 3x3 cases on my laptop.